orenkats/ib-trading-bot-infrastructure/README.md

 ## Usage

 - **Automated Trading**: The bot listens for trade alerts and processes them according to the logic defined in `order_module_ib.py`.
-- **PnL Updates**: The bot sends hourly PnL updates to the configured Telegram chat.
+- **Profit and Loss Updates**: The bot sends hourly PnL updates to the configured Telegram chat.
 - **Market Scanning**: Use the `scanner.py` to perform market scans based on predefined criteria (example included).

 ## License